-Other than the above, no matter or circumstance has arisen since the end of the financial year which significantly affected or may significantly affect the operations, or state of affairs of the credit union in subsequent financial years.
+No matter or circumstance has arisen since the end of the financial year which significantly affected or may significantly affect the operations, or state of affairs of the Credit Union in subsequent financial years.

-35. CORPORATE INFORMATION
+36. CORPORATE INFORMATION

 The Credit Union is a company limited by shares, and is registered under the Corporations Act 2001.